aglaialaurent/Spatial_Ecology_in_R/Final project/exam.md

 ### Data Source

-Occurrence data were obtained from the GBIF database using the scientific name *Parnassius apollo*.
+Occurrence data were obtained from GBIF using the scientific name *Parnassius apollo*.
 Only records meeting the following criteria were included:

 - Country: Italy
 - Valid geographic coordinates